janymuong/alx-higher_level_programming/RSA-Factoring-Challenge/README.md

 ## RSA
 **pseudo-solution** for the `RSA-Factoring-Challenge`:
-> this is a mock solution - not intended to be graded. otherwise if that was the case, it would have been in its on repository.
+> this is a mock solution - not intended to be graded. otherwise if that was the case, it would have been in its own repository.